rdevries-thoughtworks/leap_se/pages/docs/platform/tutorials/quick-start.md

 Setup the provider's nodes and services
 ---------------------------------------

 A "node" is a server that is part of your infrastructure.
 Every node can have one or more services associated with it.
-Some nodes are "local" and used only for testing, see [Development](development) for more information.
+Some nodes are "local" and used only for testing, see [[Development -> platform/details/development]] for more information.

 Create a node, with the service "webapp":